ND Upgrade

 • To Avoid: Finally, some died because their support fragmented, they actively rejected (or avoided) opportunities to make better decisions, lost access to a treatment that worked, or their work was only recognized after their death.

-What Never Works (Causes Collapse or Death)
+What Never Works (Causes Collapse and/or Early Death)

-• Staying in abusive and dangerous romantic relationships
+• Staying in abusive and dangerous romantic relationships.

 • Loss of agency, such as coercive rest in the case of women for example, has typically been isolating, infantilizing, and maddening if not also traumatic.